What is a Hostel?

 A hostel is a budget-friendly lodging option with a focus on community and shared experience.
 Like a hotel, we offer private rooms–but with shared bathrooms–and we also offer shared rooms (dorms) that sleep upwards of 12 people.
 We have two shared gendered bathrooms and two non-gendered private bathrooms.
 Every bathroom has toilets, sinks/vanities, and showers.
 All guests have access to the kitchen and common areas.
 Staying in a hostel allows you to save money and meet some fellow travelers.
 It's a win-win!

-Our office is open for check-ins from 3pm to 8pm.
-Outside of those hours, the office is closed, but the reception desk is staffed 24 hours a day.
+Our office is open for check-ins by appointment.
+Call/Text/Email the hostel to set up a time.
+Outside of those hours, the office is closed, but a staff member is available 9a to 5p..
 If you would like to drop your luggage off before check-in, we offer this service free of charge to all hostel guests, so just just give us a call to make arrangements.
 The entry doors and hallway doors are accessible by a security code that you will receive upon check-in.
 If arriving after 8p- we will give you a front door code to get into our lobby.
 Call or email us for that code.

 Checkout is at 11am.
 To check out, simply place your sheets and pillowcases in the laundry bins on your floor.
 Your door code will expire at noon on the day of your departure.
 Late checkout is 12pm: In other words, you should have left the hostel by that time.
 Upon request and at no additional charge, we can store your luggage for up to 12 hours after you check out.
 Just let a staff member know.

 I’m arriving before or after the check-in times.
 What do I do?